oceanprotocol/tokengated-next-chatgpt/README.md

 ## Publish Datatoken

-We recommend using the [Alchemy Mumbai Testnet](https://www.alchemy.com/overviews/mumbai-testnet) to deploy your datatoken.
+We recommend using the [Mumbai Testnet](https://www.alchemy.com/overviews/mumbai-testnet) to deploy your datatoken.
 It will be fast and free.
 ```
 Network Name: Mumbai Testnet
 New RPC URL: https://polygon-mumbai.g.alchemy.com/v2/your-api-key